 In 2015, the 84th Legislature passed HB 1378 (codified under Texas Local Government Code § 140.008) in order to increase local government debt transparency across the state.
 Beginning January 2016, political subdivisions, including counties, cities, school districts, junior college districts, special districts, and other subdivisions of state government must annually compile certain debt obligation data from the preceding fiscal year and either:

 If debt obligation data related to a specific political subdivision is not available using this search tool, it may be because that entity has not yet submitted information to the Comptroller's office; the entity has submitted information which is still undergoing review by Comptroller staff prior to posting to this site; or the entity has elected to make the information available on its own Internet website in lieu of submission to the Comptroller.

-The information presented on the Comptroller's website and which may be retrieved using this Lookup is self-reported by submitting entities or third parties on their behalf and has not been independently verified by the Texas Comptroller of Public Accounts.
-The inclusion of an entity's information here confirms that the Comptroller received the submitted information, but does not necessarily verify the entity's compliance with the reporting requirements of Local Government Code § 140.008.
+The information presented on the Comptroller's website and retrievable using this search tool is self-reported by submitting entities or third parties on their behalf and has not been independently verified by the Texas Comptroller of Public Accounts.
+The inclusion of an entity's information here confirms that the Comptroller received the submitted information, but does not verify the entity's compliance with the terms of Local Government Code § 140.008.
 Specific questions or concerns regarding an entity's debt obligations should be directed to that entity.

-Submission deadline: 180 days from the last day of the local entity’s fiscal year.
+Submission deadline is 180 days from the last day of the entity’s fiscal year.